driimus/370ct/openmp_examples/really_basic_openmp/README.md

 # 370CT_Exercises
-really_basic_openmp - This includes the headers and libraries needed to compile a full openMP program, along with a program that works, but whos aoupyt is barely legible
+really_basic_openmp - This includes the headers and libraries needed to compile a full openMP program, along with a program that works.